hdeeza/Recipe-website/README.md

 This project is built using HTML, CSS and JavaSript and provides a visually appealing and responsive layout for a webpage.It includes sections such as:

--A header with navigation .
--A hero section with text.
--A  choose us section with images and content.best destination section with cards and descriptions.
--An offer section with cards and decription.
--A review section with images, content and names.
+-A container section .
+-A meal-list div.
--A blog container with images, title's and descriptions.
+-A meal cards with images, titles and description.
+-A list containing meal ingredients and decription.
--A footer with additional links, logo and information.
+-A meal-video link with content and names of meals.

 ## Live-Demo
 -Check out the live Demo of the Project:[LiveDemo](https://hotel-app-lgmw.onrender.com)